 How Does It Work?

 The Raspberry Pi is the heart of the system, running FlightAware’s PiAware software.
 PiAware is an application specifically made for receiving and decoding Mode-S and ADS-B broadcasts from RTL-SDR devices.
-It has the ability to broadcast that data to different applications and display it on a website it creates with a google map.
+It can also use Multilateration (MLAT) with other nearby recievers to triangulate the approxiamte position of aircraft not broadcasting ASB-B Position Data.

 Virtual Radar is a windows application running on separate PC.
 Virtual Radar pulls in the broadcast information from PiAware and generates a real-time map.
 Virtual Radar also reaches out to a online database to pull information about the plane, such as photos, operator information, route information if a callsign is received, and more.
 A plugin called Database Writer is used to store all this information into a SQLite database which is used to generate the data on this website.